mjksinc/IoTCentralButton/README.md

 3. Enter the following details to create the device:
    - A unique *Device ID*.
 This will be used for the Device Provisioning Service.
 A MAC Address or Serial Number are suitable IDs
    - A *Device Name*.
-This could be the same as the Device ID, or something completely different like location the button will be placed
+This could be the same as the Device ID, or something completely different like the location where the button will be placed
    - Select *Create* when completed

 ![IoT Central - Create Device Template](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image2.4.png)